umasubra/ExcelJsDocumentation/resources/chartFill.md

 # Chart Fill Format
-Represents the interior/background of an object.
+Represents the fill formatting for a chart element.

 ## Properties
 None.